St. Anne, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $60,469, and the median income for a family was $77,404.
 Males had a median income of $50,577 versus $22,083 for females.
 The per capita income for the village was $28,602.
 About 0.0% of families and 8.3% of the population were below the poverty line, including 0.0% of those under age 18 and 14.8% of those age 65 or over.

 Political affiliation

 A majority of St. Anne's is part of Illinois's 2nd congressional district, which is currently represented by Democrat Robin Kelly, though part of the town also falls under Illinois' 16th district and Republican representative Adam Kinzinger.

 Education

 St. Anne Community High School is the sole high school within the region, and an elementary school also named for the town exists across the street from the high school.
 The closest institution of higher education to St. Anne is Kankakee Community College.